heli4n/SUGENDER---Conference-Application-Website/README.md

-# SUGENDER---Conference-Application-Website
+# SUGENDER Conference Application Website

-We developed a website for SUGENDER using Kuika, a low-code platform that enabled our team to build efficiently without getting lost in technical complexity.
+We developed a multi-page conference website for **SUGENDER** using **Kuika**, a low-code platform that allowed rapid prototyping and efficient development without extensive technical overhead.

+Throughout the process, we designed and structured **25+ pages**, focusing on clear navigation, responsive layout, and a user-friendly experience.

+Below are a few example previews from the application: